ilios/user-guide/courses-and-sessions/sessions/edit-session.md

 ![additional attributes shown](../../images/session_edit/specsessattrib1.png)

-For this example, all three will be selected for this session.
+For this example, all four will be selected for this session.
 An image that shows the screen once this action has been taken is shown below for reference.
 Simply slide the toggle to the right to put it into use.

 ![all toggled to "Yes"](../../images/session_edit/specsessattrib2.png)